-Building an Order Routing Strategy
+Building an Order Orchestration Strategy

 One retailer might prioritize its warehouse—which is well suited for picking, packing, and shipping orders—followed by nearby stores.
 Alternatively, another retailer might prioritize order fulfillment to its flagship store and use other stores as backup fulfillment sources.

 Routing logic also lets retailers “turn off” or “turn on” various fulfillment options.
 For example, in the case of a natural disaster, you can prevent affected stores from being used as fulfillment centers until the crisis has passed.